 Southampton City Archives is situated on the lower ground floor of the Civic Centre.
 They hold resources relating to the history of Southampton and its people, dating back to 1199.
-These archives include photographs, maps, plans, letters and diaries, registers.
+These archives include photographs, maps, plans, letters, diaries and registers.

 Archives also include title deeds, oral history recordings, minute books and charters.